PhotonTJ/Neural_Genomics/docs/cultural-ndna.md

 ### From Vector Algebra to Latent Geometry
 Where *vector arithmetic* revealed word-level embedding regularities, **nDNA geometry** charts *ideological inheritance* across high-dimensional latent manifolds.
 This leap enables: i) *principled comparison of culturally fine-tuned models*, ii) *diagnosis of latent strain and mutation zones*, iii) *development of culturally calibrated, equitable foundation models* [15][18][3]. *Cultural nDNA thus transcends surface output metrics—offering a mathematical, interpretable, and actionable map of neural ancestry and epistemic adaptation in modern AI.*
 ## References
-2. H. Touvron and Others, “Llama: Open and efficient foundation language models,” arXiv preprint arXiv:2302.13971, 2023.
+2. H. Touvron and Others, "Llama: Open and efficient foundation language models," arXiv preprint arXiv:2302.13971, 2023.
-4. Z. Diao, A. Li, and J. Xu, “Overwriting pretraining distributions through fine-tuning,” in ICML 2024, 2024, to appear.
+4. Z. Diao, A. Li, and J. Xu, "Overwriting pretraining distributions through fine-tuning," in ICML 2024, 2024, to appear.
-6. W. Zhao, S. He, and Y. Gao, “Language models forget in latent space,” in NeurIPS 2023, 2023.
+6. W. Zhao, S. He, and Y. Gao, "Language models forget in latent space," in NeurIPS 2023, 2023.
-8. W. Zhao, C. Liu, and Y. Gao, “Calibrating language models via latent geometry,” in ICLR 2023, 2023.
+8. W. Zhao, C. Liu, and Y. Gao, "Calibrating language models via latent geometry," in ICLR 2023, 2023.
-10. X. Huang, Z. Dai, L. Zhou et al., “Replug: Retrieval-augmented black-box language models,” in ICLR 2023, 2023.
+10. X. Huang, Z. Dai, L. Zhou et al., "Replug: Retrieval-augmented black-box language models," in ICLR 2023, 2023.
-12. Y. Xiang, Z. Zhao, X. Tan et al., “Cultural calibration of large language models,” in Proceedings of ACL 2024, 2024.
+12. Y. Xiang, Z. Zhao, X. Tan et al., "Cultural calibration of large language models," in Proceedings of ACL 2024, 2024.
-14. M. S. Rafi et al., “Discovering and mitigating cultural biases in llms through synthetic preference tuning,” arXiv preprint arXiv:2311.07744, 2023.
+14. M. S. Rafi et al., "Discovering and mitigating cultural biases in llms through synthetic preference tuning," arXiv preprint arXiv:2311.07744, 2023.
-16. L. Ouyang, J. Wu, X. Jiang, D. Almeida, C. Wainwright, P. Mishkin, C. Zhang, S. Agarwal, A. Slama, C. Ray et al., “Training language models to follow instructions with human feedback,” Advances in Neural Information Processing Systems, vol. 35, pp. 27 730–27 744, 2022.
+16. L. Ouyang, J. Wu, X. Jiang, D. Almeida, C. Wainwright, P. Mishkin, C. Zhang, S. Agarwal, A. Slama, C. Ray et al., "Training language models to follow instructions with human feedback," Advances in Neural Information Processing Systems, vol. 35, pp. 27 730–27 744, 2022.
-18. T. Mikolov, K. Chen, G. Corrado, and J. Dean, “Efficient estimation of wordrepresentations in vector space,” in Proc. of ICLR (Workshop), 2013.
+18. T. Mikolov, K. Chen, G. Corrado, and J. Dean, "Efficient estimation of wordrepresentations in vector space," in Proc. of ICLR (Workshop), 2013.
 [Online].
 Available: https://arxiv.org/abs/1301.3781
-20. S. Mukherjee, R. Dossani, and A. H. Awadallah, “Globalizing bert: A comprehensive multilingual evaluation,” arXiv preprint arXiv:2008.00364, 2020.
+20. S. Mukherjee, R. Dossani, and A. H. Awadallah, "Globalizing bert: A comprehensive multilingual evaluation," arXiv preprint arXiv:2008.00364, 2020.
-22. E. Sheng, K.-W. Chang, P. Natarajan, and N. Peng, “The woman worked as a babysitter: On biases in language generation,” in Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing (EMNLP) and the 9th International Joint Conference on Natural Language Processing (IJCNLP).
+22. E. Sheng, K.-W. Chang, P. Natarajan, and N. Peng, "The woman worked as a babysitter: On biases in language generation," in Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing (EMNLP) and the 9th International Joint Conference on Natural Language Processing (IJCNLP).
 Association for Computational Linguistics, 2019, pp. 3407–3412.
 [Online].
 Available: https://aclanthology.org/D19-1340
-24. E. Sang, B. Van Durme, and R. Cotterell, “Evaluating the cross-linguistic fairness of nlp systems,” in Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics (NAACL), 2022, pp. 3334–3349.
+24. E. Sang, B. Van Durme, and R. Cotterell, "Evaluating the cross-linguistic fairness of nlp systems," in Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics (NAACL), 2022, pp. 3334–3349.
-26. R. Mihalcea, O. Ignat, L. Bai, A. Borah, L. Chiruzzo, Z. Jin, C. Kwizera, J. Nwatu,S. Poria, and T. Solorio, “Why ai is weird and shouldnt be this way: Towards ai for everyone, with everyone, by everyone,” Proceedings of the AAAI Conference on Artificial Intelligence, vol. 39, no. 27, pp. 28 657–28 670, 2025.
+26. R. Mihalcea, O. Ignat, L. Bai, A. Borah, L. Chiruzzo, Z. Jin, C. Kwizera, J. Nwatu,S. Poria, and T. Solorio, "Why ai is weird and shouldnt be this way: Towards ai for everyone, with everyone, by everyone," Proceedings of the AAAI Conference on Artificial Intelligence, vol. 39, no. 27, pp. 28 657–28 670, 2025.
 [Online].
 Available: https://ojs.aaai.org/index.php/AAAI/article/view/35092
-28. B. Peng, L. Wang, and X. Li, “Culturally aligned language modeling: Methods and benchmarks,” ACL, 2024.
+28. B. Peng, L. Wang, and X. Li, "Culturally aligned language modeling: Methods and benchmarks," ACL, 2024.
-30. D. Ganguli et al., “Reducing sycophancy in large language models via self-distillation,” arXiv preprint arXiv:2305.17493, 2023.
+30. D. Ganguli et al., "Reducing sycophancy in large language models via self-distillation," arXiv preprint arXiv:2305.17493, 2023.
-32. R. Bommasani et al., “Foundation models: Past, present, and future,” arXiv preprint arXiv:2309.00616, 2023.
+32. R. Bommasani et al., "Foundation models: Past, present, and future," arXiv preprint arXiv:2309.00616, 2023.
-34. Z. Wang, Y. Xu, J. Yan, Y. Lin, and J. Zhou, “Cultural bias in large language models: A survey,” arXiv preprint arXiv:2311.05691, 2023.
+34. Z. Wang, Y. Xu, J. Yan, Y. Lin, and J. Zhou, "Cultural bias in large language models: A survey," arXiv preprint arXiv:2311.05691, 2023.
-36. E. Laurens et al., “The ethics of alignment: Towards culturally inclusive foundation models,” in Proceedings of the AAAI Conference on Artificial Intelligence, 2024.
+36. E. Laurens et al., "The ethics of alignment: Towards culturally inclusive foundation models," in Proceedings of the AAAI Conference on Artificial Intelligence, 2024.
 38. J. Henrich, The Weirdest People in the World.
 Farrar, Straus and Giroux, 2010.
-40. S. L. Blodgett, S. Barocas, H. Daumé III, and H. Wallach, “Language (technology) is power: A critical survey of bias in nlp,” Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pp. 5454–5476, 2020.
+40. S. L. Blodgett, S. Barocas, H. Daumé III, and H. Wallach, "Language (technology) is power: A critical survey of bias in nlp," Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pp. 5454–5476, 2020.
-42. E. Sheng, Z. Zhang, K.-W. Chang, and P. Natarajan, “Revealing the critical role of pre-training data in language model bias,” in Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP).
+42. E. Sheng, Z. Zhang, K.-W. Chang, and P. Natarajan, "Revealing the critical role of pre-training data in language model bias," in Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP).
 Association for Computational Linguistics, 2021, pp. 864–873.
 [Online].
 Available: https://aclanthology.org/2021.emnlp-main.65.
  This script controls the opening and closing of your modal